 The way annuities accumulate value can be based on a stated interest rate (fixed), on the performance of some underlying investments (variable) or a combination of the two.

 - Fixed: It is important to carefully review the different interest rates and timeframe for which those are offered.

 - Variable: We need to focus on a number of aspects including:

-- Investment Options: For those programs that allow us to select from among a variety of investment options or funds, it is important to research how well these are regarded by independent rating firms such as Morningstar.
-Having more higher rated funds available with a broad range of objectives can give us flexibility to adjust our investment program as needed.
+- Investment Options: For those programs that allow us to select from among a variety of investment options or sub-accounts, it is important to research how well these are regarded by independent rating firms such as Morningstar.
+Having more higher rated sub-accounts available with a broad range of objectives can give us flexibility to adjust our investment program as needed.

-- Flexibility to Select: What restrictions exist on selection both in terms of which funds and how often can they be changed?
+- Flexibility to Select: What restrictions exist on selection both in terms of which sub-accounts and how often can they be changed?

-- Investment Control: To help control their risk, some insurers may stipulate that they have the power to move money from our designated investments into either fixed accounts or funds that they manage.
+- Investment Control: To help control their risk, some insurers may stipulate that they have the power to move money from our designated investments into either fixed accounts or sub-accounts that they manage.